Stanley Spencer: Port Glasgow, 1939–1945

-By June 1943, Spencer was having problems with the composition of the next painting in the series, Bending the Keel plate and considered abandoning it.
+By June 1943, Spencer was having problems with the composition of the next painting in the series, Bending the Keel Plate and considered abandoning it.
 Although he was not entirely happy with the painting, WAAC purchased it in October 1943 for 150 guineas.
 About this time, the owner of the shipyard, James Lithgow, complained to WAAC about Spencer's portrayal of his shipyard.
 WAAC duly commissioned Henry Rushbury to go to Port Glasgow and produce some rather more conventional views of shipbuilding for Lithgow.
-Spencer made further visits to Glasgow and by June 1944 had completed Riggers and begun work on Plumbers.
+Spencer made further visits to Port Glasgow and by June 1944 had completed Riggers and begun work on Plumbers.
 After WAAC had purchased these two paintings, they did not have enough funds to authorise the completion of the entire original scheme of paintings.
 By the time WAAC was wound up, money had been made available for one further picture, The Furnaces, which would become the central piece of the scheme.
 After the war, when the WAAC collection of artworks was dispersed to different museums, the complete Shipbuilding on the Clyde series was offered to the National Maritime Museum who refused to accept the pictures and they were given to the Imperial War Museum instead.

 In November 2006, the Imperial War Museum asked Sir Alex Ferguson, whose father, brother and an uncle were working in the yards while Spencer was there, to lead a campaign to fund restoration of Spencer's paintings of the Port Glasgow's shipyards.

 The Riverside Museum, Glasgow, now displays Spencer's shipyard paintings as a biannual rotation of works on loan from the Imperial War Museum.

-In 1982, sections from two of the eight panels were used as the artwork, on five different sleeves, for the single "Shipbuilding" by Robert Wyatt.
-Four of the sleeves featured two different sections each from "Riggers" and "Riveters", which folded out into four-page leporello pictures.
+In 1982, Robert Wyatt used sections from two of the panels on sleeve art for his single "Shipbuilding".

 In 2014 on the site of the former Kingston Shipyard in Port Glasgow, which is now a retail park, a memorial in plate steel was erected to Spencer.